 - In 2015, preliminary week long visits were made to four counties to gather initial information about the Child Services program.
 These four counties formed a representative sample of DSS agencies across the state in regards to size, current use of automation or paper based processes, existence of a local case management system, and use of the Signs of Safety practice model. - In 2016, visits have been made to 14 counties to study as-is business processes and practices; a total of 544 business processes have been documented based on these visits.
-These counties were chosen because of their size (a range of small, medium, and large counties), location (counties in the eastern, western, and central parts of the state), and level of automation (a range of counties from those with no automation, to those with document management only, to those with a county case management system together with a document management system). - Three surveys have been conducted with all 100 counties to gather information about their current technology.
+These counties were chosen because of their size (a range of small, medium, and large counties), location (counties in the eastern, western, and central parts of the state), and level of automation (a range of counties from those with no automation, to those with document management only, to those with a county case management system together with a document management system). - Three surveys have been conducted with all 100 counties to gather information about their current technology. - Over 60 staff from eight counties (Buncombe, Carteret, Catawba, Chatham, Cleveland, Richmond, Rowan, and Orange) are involved in the review of business system functions (BSFs) and design activities.
+Design activities are being expanded to include Pilot counties. - Conducted 8 JADS (2 sets of 4), 3 User Demos, 28 User Webinars, and sent 3 customer satisfaction surveys to county participants (ongoing). - Over 70 county staff from 30 counties are involved in seven work groups that report up to the Executive Advisory Subcommittee (EAS) and then to the Executive Advisory Committee (EAC).

-- Over 60 staff from eight counties (Buncombe, Carteret, Catawba, Chatham, Cleveland, Richmond, Rowan, and Orange) are involved in the review of business system functions (BSFs) and design activities.
-Design activities are being expanded to include pilot counties. - Conducted 2 Joint application design sessions (JADS) (2 sets of 3 Days each), 4 User Demos, 64 User Webinars, and sent 7 customer satisfaction surveys to county participants (ongoing). - Conducted User Checkpoints: two four-day sessions over a two-week period.
-Fifty-one unique, non-NC FAST attendees representing both the state and the counties attended (46 from counties; 5 from the state).
-Thirteen unique counties were represented.
-See Appendix D for a summary of user feedback. - Over 70 county staff from 30 counties are involved in seven work groups that report to the Executive Advisory Subcommittee (EAS) and then to the Executive Advisory Committee (EAC). - Five pilot counties (Franklin, Guilford, Richmond, Rockingham, and Sampson) will continue to be engaged in formal hands-on checkpoint activities that review system design and development results approximately every three months.
+Five pilot counties (Franklin, Guilford, Richmond, Rockingham, and Sampson) will be engaged in formal hands-on checkpoint activities that review system design and development results approximately every three months.